huangshan108/workspace_cs169/rottenpotatoes/README.md

 title (string), release date (datetime), rating (string), and description (text) to a table called `movies`?

-> `rails generate migration Movies title:string release_date:datetime rating:string description:text`
+> `rails generate migration AddFieldsToMovies title:string release_date:datetime rating:string description:text`

 Take a look at the migration file that was created.
 The `change` method defines what happens when the migration is applied.